Understanding The Core Switch Key Differences And Uses

 [PDF Version]

-• How many power supplies does the core switch have
+• How many VLANs can a core switch support

 [PDF Version]